xbsd/kdb-x-mcp-server-tools/README.md

 Ensure that your KDB-X database is online and accessible on the specified kdb host and port.

-The default KDB-X endpoint is `localhost:5000`, but you can update as needed via section [Command line Parameters](#command-line-parameters).
+The default KDB-X endpoint is `localhost:5000`, but you can update as needed via section [Command line Tool](#command-line-tool).

 #### KDB-X SQL interface error